Montmorency/HomePage/tb_recursion/library_nex/tb_nex/doc/source/subroutines.rst

              NA  FIRST DIMENSION OF ARRAY A
              LL  NO. OF COLUMNS IN MATRICES X AND Y

-         NOTE THAT ONLY THE *ED ITEMS ARE TO BE SET BY THE USER.
+         NOTE THAT ONLY THE STARRED (*) ITEMS ARE TO BE SET BY THE USER.

   VOP    NAME OF A SUBROUTINE  SATISFYING THE SAME CONDITIONS AS HOP
          BUT WITH V REPLACING H.
   W1*    SQRT(B(0,0))*W0 : THE STARTING VECTORS OF THE